JoeyyScott/Gamer-Supplies/README.md

 This section includes areas/sections of code and properties I was unaware of.
 I have also included sources from where I have adapted/changed code used in the projects throughout my course as I figured it was better practice to state as such to avoid any penalizations or copyright violations.

-**Sending HTML through django messages and templates** - I wanted to customize my Django messages and tried various solutions from searching myself.
+**Sending HTML through django messages and templates**:
++ I wanted to customize my Django messages and tried various solutions from searching myself.
     + The one that worked for me was [this post](https://stackoverflow.com/questions/58415186/how-to-make-a-new-line-in-django-messages-error) which uses "mark safe" from Django's built in utilities.

-**TypedChoiceField** - I was looking around for how to display my reviews ratings and after looking on [here](https://docs.djangoproject.com/en/3.2/ref/forms/fields/) I decided to use either TypedChoiceField or ChoiceField and when looking for how to set it up I found [this post](https://stackoverflow.com/questions/3673833/typedchoicefield-or-choicefield-in-django) which provided a basic structure which I adapted for my reviews ```forms.py``` file.
+**TypedChoiceField** - I was looking around for how to display the ratings on my reviews and after looking on [here](https://docs.djangoproject.com/en/3.2/ref/forms/fields/) I decided to use either TypedChoiceField or ChoiceField and when looking for how to set it up I found [this post](https://stackoverflow.com/questions/3673833/typedchoicefield-or-choicefield-in-django) which provided a basic structure which I adapted for my reviews ```forms.py``` file.

-**Inner carousel for loop** - When developing this project I encountered a bug in my Bootstrap carousel (detais in [TESTING.md](TESTING.md))
+**Inner carousel for loop** - When developing this project I encountered a bug in my Bootstrap carousel (details in [TESTING.md](TESTING.md))
 + I found [this post](https://stackoverflow.com/questions/35836879/how-to-use-for-loop-with-bootstrap-carousel) which solved my issue using the following code:
     + ```{% if forloop.counter == 1 %}active{% endif %}```